-- point swath: instantaneous swath is a point.

-- line swath: instantaneous swath is a line.

-- inertial swath: not used by ZONEVISTIME
+- point swath: instantaneous swath is a point. - segment swath: instantaneous swath is a segment. - multi-segment swath: it can be open or closed. - inertial swath: not used by ZONEVISTIME

 The main concept in the algorithm is the transition, defined as the change in coverage of (part of) the swath and the zone (e.g. edge of the swath crosses one polygon side).